Update: 14 November 2019

 Our view on economic growth:

 At present, a number of items are considered to constitute the main challenges for the financial sector.
 These relate to recent macroeconomic and political developments, such as Brexit and trade conflicts, all of which affect global and European economies, including KBC’s home markets.
-Economic growth and interest rate forecasts have been lowered, making it increasingly likely that the low interest rate environment will persist for longer than anticipated.
-Regulatory and compliance risks (including anti-money laundering regulation and GDPR) remain a dominant theme for the sector, as does enhanced consumer protection.
+Economic growth and interest rate forecasts have been lowered, making it increasingly likely that the low interest rate environment will persist for longer than originally anticipated.
+Regulatory and compliance risks (including anti-money laundering regulations and GDPR) remain a dominant theme for the sector, as does enhanced consumer protection.
 Digitalisation (with technology as a catalyst) presents both opportunities and threats to the business model of traditional financial institutions, while climate-related risks are becoming increasingly prevalent.
-Finally, cyber risk has become one of the main threats during the past few years, not just for the financial sector, but for the economy as a whole.
+Finally, cyber risk has become one of the main threats during the past few years, not just for the financial sector, but for the economy as a whole

 For more detailed analyses and data, please refer to KBC Economics.